The M23 was supposed to head further into London, which is why today it starts at a very messy J7.

 Later on, Woodmansterne was considered again, and "about eight months" was spent arguing the case for it.
 Once the completion of the M23 had been cancelled permanently, the planned services disappeared too.

-Meanwhile, the consultant's report for the road makes it clear that you can't plan service stations in much detail until you are sure exactly what roads are being built where, however it does make two recommendations:
+Meanwhile, the consultant's report for the road (which again makes it clear that you can't plan service stations in much detail until you are sure exactly what roads are being built where) did make two recommendations:

 The first is for a service station between Rockshaw Road and a housing estate in Merstham, which appears to be only a matter of yards before the M23/M25 interchange.
 Presumably, this would require modifying the junction so that the services could cater for two roads at once.
-One report sites "amenity grounds" as a reason to build at Clacket Lane instead.
+One report cites "amenity grounds" as a reason to build at Clacket Lane instead.